winnieKM/alx-airbnb-database/alx-airbnb-database/database-adv-script/README.md

 # Task 0: Write Complex Queries with Joins

-This file contains SQL queries that demonstrate:
+This file contains SQL queries that demonstrate different types of joins used in the Airbnb database schema.

-- INNER JOIN to retrieve bookings and the users who made those bookings.
+- **INNER JOIN**: Retrieves all bookings and their respective users.
-- LEFT JOIN to retrieve all properties and their reviews, including properties with no reviews.
+- **LEFT JOIN**: Retrieves all properties and their reviews, including properties without reviews.
-- FULL OUTER JOIN workaround using UNION of LEFT and RIGHT JOINs to retrieve all users and bookings.
+- **FULL OUTER JOIN**: Retrieves all users and all bookings, including unmatched records.
+Implemented using a UNION of LEFT and RIGHT joins because MySQL lacks FULL OUTER JOIN support.

 ## Queries Included: